miladyboy/wingman/tasks/Tasks.md

 - [ ] Registration should give feedback and a notice to verify email. *(Small)*
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. **(Mid) (Important)**
 - [ ] Add a custom nickname to the thread based on the initial message and image. *(Small) (Fix)*
+- [ ] Add a .env.development stripe wh secret.
+(It doesn't change.)

 # Doing
 - [ ] The last chat you interacted with should move to the top on the left.